 The folks behind Mavenlink say it is an entirely new way for businesses and consultants to work together.
 In practical terms, this means that Mavenlink is a project collaboration software that enables you to share documents and files with each other.
 It is available in four flavors: free, expert, guru, and maven.
 Each flavor represents an increasing degree of user feature.
 View Mavenlink.

-We call it project management but the folks behind AtTask call it a task management software.
+We call it project management but the folks behind AtTask (now known as Workfront) call it a task management software.
 What’s more the solution has an array of well-known customers from Adobe to Nike to Apple.
 But, why don’t you check it out for yourself?
 They have four basic license types – Requester, Team Member, View-Only, and Full User and they offer a free trial version.
 View AtTask.

 Insightly provides customer relationship and project management software to small businesses worldwide.
 More than 100,000 users in 100 countries leverage Insightly’s cloud-based application to manage customer transactions, interactions, leads, proposals, opportunities and projects from any device at any time.
 View Insightly